docker/docker-py/docs/api.md

-`network_mode` is available since v1.11 and sets the Network mode for the container ('bridge': creates a new network stack for the container on the docker bridge, 'none': no networking for this container, 'container:[name|id]': reuses another container network stack), 'host': use the host network stack inside the container.
+`network_mode` is available since v1.11 and sets the Network mode for the container ('bridge': creates a new network stack for the container on the Docker bridge, 'none': no networking for this container, 'container:[name|id]': reuses another container network stack), 'host': use the host network stack inside the container.